 If you have a family history of high blood pressure, stroke, or aneurysms, or you are experiencing the "worst headache of your life," call your provider immediately, Bernasko said.

-What could help
+What could help your headache

 "Sometimes, something as simple as chocolate can trigger a headache" during pregnancy, so it's worth testing out a few non-pharmacological remedies first, Bernasko said.
 If you're suffering from chronic headaches, consider acupuncture or biofeedback, a technique that allows you to channel and dissipate your pain.